Marta Complex: Plot

 Buster arrives at the model home, where Tobias is excited about an upcoming audition for the role of "Frightened Inmate #2".
-Marta drops by, and Buster immediately falls in love with her.
-Michael, who had been following Marta, arrives shortly after and is surprised to see both Buster and Marta.
+Marta drops by, and Buster falls in love with her.
+Michael, who had been following Marta, arrives and is surprised to see both Buster and Marta.
 He agrees to let Buster stay with him for a while.
-Marta asks Michael if they can go out to dinner to have a talk, and Lindsay confesses to Maeby that she and Tobias are having trouble.
-In the next room, Tobias confesses to George Michael that he hasn't made love to Lindsay in years and also mentions that they couldn't conceive, which makes George Michael wonder if Maeby isn't a blood relative.
-Michael and Marta have dinner at her house, where she alludes to her attraction to Michael, while he implies that he "knows" she's cheating on Gob.
-Michael, still believing that Marta is having an affair with someone named Hermano, calls out Marta for her affair, and she asks him to leave.
-Then he notices a gift and note addressed to him, and asks Marta's son what "hermano" means, upon which he finally realizes that she was referring to him.
+Marta asks Michael if they can go out to dinner to have a talk.
+Lindsay confesses to Maeby that she and Tobias are having trouble.
+In the next room, Tobias confesses to George Michael that he has not had sex with Lindsay in years and that they could not conceive, which makes George Michael wonder if Maeby is not a blood relative.
+George Michael plucks one of Maeby's hairs for a DNA test.
+Michael and Marta have dinner at her house, where she alludes to her attraction to Michael.
+Michael calls out Marta for her affair.
+She misunderstands, thinking he is rebuking her for pursuing her feelings for him without telling Gob first, and asks him to leave.
+Then he notices a gift and note addressed to him, and asks Marta's son who "hermano" is, upon which he points to his sleeping brother.
+Michael finally realizes that she was referring to him.
+Tobias realizes he has to do a nude scene as Frightened Inmate #2.

-On the next Arrested Development...

-George Michael plucks one of Maeby's hairs to get a DNA test done, Tobias realizes he has to do a nude scene as Frightened Inmate #2, and Buster continues to have a crush on Marta.